AdobeDocs/experience-manager-64.pt-BR/help/sites-administering/adobeanalytics-mapping.md

    >[!NOTE]
    >
-   >A ID do conjunto de relatórios (RSID) selecionada para a estrutura determina as variáveis do Adobe Analytics exibidas no localizador de conteúdo.
+   >A ID do conjunto de relatórios (RSID) selecionada para a estrutura determina as variáveis do Adobe Analytics que aparecem no localizador de conteúdo.

 1. Repita as duas etapas anteriores para outros componentes e variáveis.